wittiden/WalletManager/README.md

 * `WithdrawTransaction`
 * `ExchangeTransaction`

-📌 В домене:
+📌 Domain layer contains:

-* нет ORM
+* no ORM
-* нет SQL
+* no SQL
-* только логика и инварианты
+* only business rules and invariants

 ---

-## 📌 Infrastructure layer
+## 📌 Infrastructure Layer

-Работа с БД и внешними зависимостями.
+Handles persistence and external dependencies.

 ### 🗄 Database (SQLAlchemy)